guybedford/node/doc/api/esm.md

 ### No NODE_PATH

 `NODE_PATH` is not part of resolving `import` specifiers.
-Please use symlinks if you need behavior like this.
+Please use symlinks if this behavior is desired.

 ### No `require.extensions`